Drookoo/Drookoo/README.md

 I'm an engineer at the City of NY working on Google Cloud, K8s, microservices, and Linux.

+Ask me about my homelab, my talks at infosec cons, and DevSecOps.

 <!--
 **Drookoo/Drookoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.